payalvishwakarma11/hand-gesture-subway-surfers/README.md

 # 🎮 Hand Gesture Subway Surfers Controller
 ### Control the game with your hand — no keyboard needed!
+# A real-time AI-based system that lets you control Subway Surfers using hand gestures — no keyboard needed!

+Highlights
+Gesture-based game control
+Real-time hand tracking using MediaPipe
+Smooth and responsive gameplay
+Combines Computer Vision + Automation
 ---

 ## 📁 Folder Structure